-(1) JIA WEI LIFESTYLE, INC. is coded "0".

-(2) The investees are coded from "1" in the order presented in the table above.

-Note 2: Receivables from affiliates and related parties, shareholder transactions, prepayments and temporary payments etc. are required to be disclosed in this field if they are financings provided to others.

-Note 3: Maximum balance of borrowing to others for current period.

-Note 4: Nature of Financing should fill in For Short-term Financing or for business transaction.

-$Note \ 5: \ If nature \ of financing \ is \ business \ transaction, the \ amount \ of \ transaction \ should \ be \ disclosed.$

-Note 6: With respect to short-term financing, the reasons of financing and the purpose of use by the counter-party shall be specified, such as loan repayment, equipment acquisition or operating capital.

-Note 7: The rules of financing provided rules that the upper limit of the total amount should less than 40% of the net value of the recent financial statement.

-Note 8: If public companies, pursuant to Paragraph 1, Article 14 of Regulations Governing Loaning of Funds and Making of Endorsements / Guarantees by Public Companies, resolve each individual lending at the board meetings, the amounts resolved (before any drawing) shall be the publicly-announced balance to disclose the risk they assume; provided however, if any repayment is made subsequently, the outstanding balance after such repayment shall be disclosed to reflect the risk adjusted.
-If public companies, pursuant to Paragraph 2, Article 14 of the same Regulations, authorize the chairperson by board resolution, within a certain monetary limit and a period not to exceed one year, to give loans in instalments or to make a revolving credit line available, the amount resolved shall be the publicly-announced balance.
-Although repayment may be made subsequently, as drawings are likely to happen, the amount of financing resolved by the board shall be recorded as the publicly-announced balance.
+- (1) The parent company is coded "0". - (2) The investees are coded from "1" in the order presented in the table above. - Note 2: Receivables from affiliates and related parties, shareholder transactions, prepayments and temporary payments etc. are required to be disclosed in this field if they are financings provided to others. - Note 3: Maximum balance of borrowing to others for current period. - Note 4: Nature of Financing should fill in For Short-term Financing or for business transaction. - Note 5: If nature of financing is business transaction, the amount of transaction should be disclosed. - Note 6: With respect to short-term financing, the reasons of financing and the purpose of use by the counter-party shall be specified, such as loan repayment, equipment acquisition or operating capital. - Note 7: The rules of financing provided rules that the upper limit of the total amount should less than 40% of the net value of the recent financial statement. - Note 8: If public companies, pursuant to Paragraph 1, Article 14 of Regulations Governing Loaning of Funds and Making of Endorsements / Guarantees by Public Companies, resolve each individual lending at the board meetings, the amounts resolved (before any drawing) shall be the publicly-announced balance to disclose the risk they assume; provided however, - if any repayment is made subsequently, the outstanding balance after such repayment shall be disclosed to reflect the risk adjusted.
+If public companies, pursuant to Paragraph 2, Article 14 of the same Regulations, authorize the chairperson by board resolution, within a certain monetary limit and a period not to exceed one year, - to give loans in instalments or to make a revolving credit line available, the amount resolved shall be the publicly-announced balance.
+Although repayment may be made subsequently, as drawings are likely to happen, the amount of financing resolved by the board shall be recorded as the publicly-announced balance. - Note 9: This is the ending balance after evaluation.

-JIA WEI LIFESTYLE, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS FOR THE PERIOD ENDED MARCH $31,\,2022$
+JIA WILLEFESTYLE, INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS

+FOR THE PERSON ENDED SEPTEMBER 30, 2022